Chapter 13 Bankruptcy Estate and Postpetition Claims

 - If the creditor decides to not file a claim, then it will have to wait until the bankruptcy is closed, which could be up to 5 years, but it will be entitled to the full amount of its debt since it will not be discharged.

-The bankruptcy estate is the total of all of the debtor's property that is used to pay the debtor's creditors.
-Under Chapter 7, all of the debtor's property becomes part of the Chapter 7 bankruptcy estate at the moment of filing.
+The bankruptcy estate is the total of all the debtor's property that is used to pay the debtor's creditors.
+Under Chapter 7, all the debtor's property becomes part of the Chapter 7 bankruptcy estate at the moment of filing.
 After subtracting property that the Chapter 7 petitioner has claimed as exempt or that the trustee has abandoned because its sale would yield little or nothing to pay creditors, what is left is what the trustee can sell or take possession of to pay creditors.
 Hence, the bankruptcy estate provides the funds to pay creditors.
 Because Chapter 7 is a liquidation, the bankruptcy estate does not include any property, with some special exceptions, or income acquired by the debtor after the bankruptcy filing date.
 Hence, the debtor gets his fresh start immediately, months before he actually receives a discharge.

-The Chapter 13 bankruptcy estate, by contrast, not only includes all of the debtor's property at the time of filing, but also includes all property and income acquired after the commencement of the case, and before the close, dismissal, or conversion of the case.
+The Chapter 13 bankruptcy estate, by contrast, not only includes all the debtor's property at the time of filing, but also includes all property and income acquired after the commencement of the case, and before the close, dismissal, or conversion of the case.

 The Chapter 7 bankruptcy estate is still relevant to the Chapter 13 filer because it determines the minimum amount of money that must be paid to his unsecured creditors in his payment plan, which is what the creditors would have received in a Chapter 7 liquidation.
 If the debtor cannot pay this minimum amount, then the court will either dismiss the case or convert it to Chapter 7.